aws-samples/sessions-with-aws-sam/http-api/README.md

 # HTTP API with JWT

 Simple HTTP API SAM template with a non-authenticated endpoint and an authenticated endpoint using Amazon Cognito as the identity provider.

+## Resources

+### HttpApi
+Creates an HTTP API with a JWT authorizer

+### LambdaFunction
+Creates an open route

+### SingleAuthLambdaFunction
+Creates a route requiring authorization

+### AdminLambdaFunction
+Creates a route requiring authorization and a custom scope "Admins-{Audience}"

+### SULambdaFunction
+Creates a route requiring authorization and a custom scope "SU-{Audience}"

+### BothLambdaFunction
+Creates a route requiring authorization and a custom scope "Admins-{Audience}" or "SU-{Audience}"

+### CatchAllLambdaFunction
+Creates an unauthenticated $default route as a catchall